About Counseling and Health Services

 Licensed Psychologist in Missouri and Kansas

-The Office of Counseling Services provides individual psychotherapy on a short-term basis.
+The Counseling Services staff provides individual psychotherapy on a short-term basis.
 Students typically attend between 2 and 10 sessions, depending on the nature of their concerns.
 Individual therapy provides the opportunity for students to talk with a therapist in order to explore, understand, and process personal as well as educational concerns.
-Presenting issues may include among others: depression, anxiety, mood swings, low self-esteem, family conflict, grief and loss, eating disorders, substance abuse, cultural identity problems, sexual orientation, gender issues, self-harm or adjustment difficulty.
+Presenting issues may include among others: depression, anxiety, mood swings, poor self-image, family conflict, grief and loss, eating disorders, substance abuse, cultural identity problems, sexuality or gender concerns, self-harm or adjustment difficulty.
 Typically, students meet with the therapist on a weekly basis, and sessions are scheduled for 50 minutes.

-If there is sufficient demand for a therapy group, staff in the Office of Counseling Services is available to provide this opportunity.
+If there is sufficient demand for a therapy group, the Counseling Services staff is available to provide this opportunity.
 Group therapy can allow students to explore relevant issues, gain understanding of themselves, and provide peer support in the context of a group setting.
 Such groups might address stress management, eating disorders, drug/alcohol use or family functioning.
 General therapy groups may also be offered for students presenting with a variety of psychological concerns.
-Please contact the Office of Counseling Services if you are interested in forming a therapy group.
+Please contact the Office of Counseling and Health Services if you are interested in forming a therapy group.

 Consultation, Outreach and Prevention